zaihebian/Customer-Support-Q-A-Chatbot/data_clean/What happens to my Rewards For Life voucher when I return or cancel an order_ – Help Centre.md

-# What happens to my Rewards For Life voucher when I return or cancel an order? – Help Centre
+# What happens to my Rewards For Life voucher when I return or cancel an order?

-What happens to my Rewards For Life voucher when I return or cancel an order? – Help Centre
+What happens to my Rewards For Life voucher when I return or cancel an order?

 If you've used a Rewards For Life voucher on an order that has been returned or cancelled, please note that the voucher won't be added back automatically.